mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/03/04-data-structures.md

 arrayList.removeAt(0)
 ```

-At the end of these operations, our ArrayList has only one element: "Bye".
+At the end of these operations, our ArrayList has only one element: `"Bye"`.

 ## 3.4.3.
 Kotlin Standard Library